-- The chart above illustrates the number of claims that transition in and out of the not at-fault minor injury claim category by reporting quarter - Around 35% of the claims transitioning into not at-fault minor claims each quarter are due to new claims reported within the quarter.
+- The chart above illustrates the number of claims that transition in and out of the not at-fault minor injury claim category by reporting quarter - Around 40% of the claims transitioning into not at-fault minor claims each quarter are due to new claims reported within the quarter.

 Recently, this has been lower as a result of the 2020Q2 and 2021Q3 COVID-19 lockdowns, partially offset by the increase in transitions from 'unknown' - The majority of the remaining claims transitioning into not at-fault minor injury claims come from the not at-fault unknown severity claim type.
 This is expected, as these claims typically do not have a minor injury assessment completed until up to around three months after being reported - However, for reporting quarter 2021Q4, the transitions from 'unknown' are significantly lower than experienced in previous accident quarters.
-This has increased between reporting quarters 2022Q1 to 2022Q3, suggesting a return towards pre-COVID-19 levels. - > There are also on average 240 claims per quarter transitioning out of the not at-fault minor injury claim type into other claim types.
+This has increased slightly for reporting quarters 2022Q1 and 2022Q2 - There are also on average 240 claims per quarter transitioning out of the not at-fault minor injury claim type into other claim types.

-Claim numbers Not at-fault non-minor claims - transitions by reporting quarter
+Not at-fault non-minor claims - transitions by reporting quarter

 - Around 40% of the claims transitioning into the not at-fault non-minor category each quarter are due to new claims reported within the quarter - The majority of the remaining claims transitioning into the not at-fault non-minor injury category come from the not at-fault unknown severity claim type.
 This is expected, as these claims typically do not have a minor injury assessment completed until up to around three months after being reported - There are around 180 claims per quarter transitioning into the not at-fault non-minor injury category from the not at-fault minor injury category - There is on average around 200 claims per quarter transitioning out of the not at-fault non-minor injury category into alternative categories.
-Initially, non-minor claims with an undetermined fault status are assumed to be not at-fault, so the majority of the transitions out of this category represent the claims which are later determined as 'at-fault' - The number of claims transitioning into non-minor have reduced for reporting quarters 2021Q4 and 2022Q1, primarily driven by the reduced number of new claims, and reduced transitions from 'unknown' and 'minor' - In 2022Q2 to 2022Q3 we see an increasing trend in new claims and transitions from 'unknown' and 'minor' claims into non-minor claims, which signals a return towards pre-COVID-19 levels.
+Initially, non-minor claims with an undetermined fault status are assumed to be not at-fault, so the majority of the transitions out of this category represent the claims which are later determined as 'at-fault'.

-Claim numbers Claims with an unknown fault/severity status - transitions by reporting quarter
+Claims with an unknown fault/severity status - transitions by reporting quarter

-When a claim is initially reported, the fault status and the severity of the claim may be undetermined for up to around 3 months after the claim received date

-- This cohort of claims is modelled separately, and assumptions are made about whether these claims eventuate as an at-fault (any severity), not at-fault minor or not at-fault non-minor claim - The chart above illustrates the transitions in and out of the unknown claim category.
+- When a claim is initially reported, the fault status and the severity of the claim may be undetermined for up to around 3 months after the claim received date - This cohort of claims is modelled separately, and assumptions are made about whether these claims eventuate as an at-fault (any severity), not at-fault minor or not at-fault non-minor claim - The chart above illustrates the transitions in and out of the unknown claim category.
 The number of claims finalising without a severity determination are illustrated by the light grey bar.
-The average claim size of these finalised claims indicates they are likely to be minor claims - > Around 1,500 new claims with an unknown fault or severity determination are reported per quarter - In reporting quarters 2021Q3, reduced volumes were observed for new claims with the 'unknown' category, reflecting the impact of the COVID-19 lockdown in 2021.
-This has slowly increased during reporting quarters 2021Q4 to 2022Q2, reaching a level slightly below that of reporting quarters pre-COVID-19 lockdown - The number of claims transitioning out of the 'unknown' category have also reduced for reporting quarter 2021Q4 and 2022Q1, primarily driven by the reduced number of unknown claims transitioning out to the 'minor' category.
-In 2022Q2 to 2022Q3 we see an increase in claims transitioning out of unknown, which signals a return towards pre-COVID-19 levels.
+The average claim size of these finalised claims indicates they are likely to be minor claims - Around 1,500 new claims with an unknown fault or severity determination are reported per quarter - In reporting quarters 2021Q3, reduced volumes were observed for new claims with the 'unknown' category, reflecting the impact of the COVID-19 lockdown in 2021.
+This has slowly increased during reporting quarters 2021Q4 2022Q2, reaching a level slightly below that of reporting quarters pre-COVID-19 lockdown - The number of claims transitioning out of the 'unknown' category have also reduced for reporting quarter 2021Q4 and 2022Q1, primarily driven by the reduced number of unknown claims transitioning out to the 'minor' category.
+In 2022Q2 we see an increase in claims transitioning out of unknown, which signals a return towards pre-COVID-19 levels.

-Actual versus expected claims experience Statutory benefit claims reported
+Statutory benefit claims reported